3slee-zz/rubrik_avail_test/README.md

 ./roachprod run seungjin-upgrade "kv.snapshot_recovery.max_rate=‘1024mb'”
 ```

-## Verify ranges are replicated Admin UI.
+## Verify ranges are replicated from DB Console.
 Stop and upgrade the second node to v19.2.12

 ```
 ./roachprod stop seungjin-upgrade:2
 ./roachprod stage seungjin-upgrade:2 release v19.2.12
 ```

-## Verify ranges are replicated from Admin UI.
+## Verify ranges are replicated from DB Console.
 Temporarily stop the third node to simulate a disaster

 ```
 ./roachprod stop seungjin-upgrade:3
 ```

-## Confirm the cluster is no longer available from the Admin UI.
+## Confirm the cluster is no longer available from the DB Console.
 Bring back the second node

 ```
 ./roachprod start seungjin-upgrade:2
 ```

-## From the Admin UI, ensure the second node has been upgraded.
+## From the DB Console, ensure the second node has been upgraded.
 Ensure two of the nodes in the cluster is up and running and the cluster is available.
 Terminate the cluster in the end

 ```
 ./roachprod destroy seungjin-upgrade